acidlabsStudios/EmployeeHandbook/moonlighting.md

 ## OK

-__An occasional side gig, free or paid, for someone you know__ - For example, if you want to work on a friend’s website or a design or writing project for something you’ve involved with, that’s fine.
+__An occasional side gig, free or paid, for someone you know__ - For example, if you want to work on a friend’s website or a design or writing project for something you’re involved with, that’s fine.

-__An occasional speaking gig, free or paid that isn't related to your work here__ - Is someone going to pay you to give a talk somewhere?
+__An occasional speaking gig, free or paid__ - Is someone going to pay you to give a talk somewhere?
 That’s fine as long as it doesn’t involve multiple days off for travel (unless you use your own personal vacation time against this travel time).
-If it's work-related, then we consider that work time.
-That means travel and costs are covered.

 __A side business that’s different from your day job, as long as the commitment is only a few hours a week__ - If you come to work exhausted because you’re trying to start a full-time business on the side, it’s going to affect your performance here.